unicode-org/message-format-wg/spec/formatting.md

      potentially including a fallback chain of locales.
    - The base directionality of the _message_ and its _text_ tokens.

-   If the resolved mapping of _options_ includes any `u:` options supported by the implementation, process them as specified in the [Unicode Registry](/spec/registry/unicode.md).
+   If the resolved mapping of _options_ includes any _`u:` options_ supported by the implementation, process them as specified.
    Such `u:` options MAY be removed from the resolved mapping of _options_.

 5. Call the function implementation with the following arguments: